 Museum of Science and Industry

-The Museum of Science and Industry (MoSI) is a fantastic experience for people of all ages.
+The first free thing to do in Manchester is to visit the Museum of Science and Industry (MoSI).
+It is a fantastic experience for people of all ages.
 It explores the key role Manchester has played in technological development over the years, from being the centre of the industrial revolution through to its status as a media hub today.
 Visitors journey through Manchester’s history, experiencing the sights, sounds and smells from textile demonstrations in a 19th century cotton mill, the workings of a Victorian sewer and a host of steam-powered machines.
 Current exhibitions include an insight into the mobile science labs used in Antarctica and a journey of discovery into the workings of the human brain.

 Urban Heritage Park